Church of the Nativity of the Blessed Virgin Mary, Singapore: Music

 From humble beginnings, the music community of the Church strengthened and grown through the years.
 Today, the Church holds a Yamaha Electone STAGEA and a KORG Clavinova.
 A distinctive feature in Singapore is the high ceilings of the church which creates an acoustic hall ambience.

 Most musicians of the church are self-learned musicians and have been serving in the Church for years.

-Musical knowledge is a passed down through the generations.
+Many events were hosted through the years, like an Advent Presentation held on Christmas Day in 2024.

 Choirs

 There are five English choirs and other few Chinese, Teochew and Korean choirs.